ai-robotics-kr/sensor_fusion_study/slampp_lidar/PyICP-SLAM/README.md

 # PyICP SLAM
 Full-python LiDAR SLAM.

+(if you find a C++ version of this repo, go to https://github.com/irapkaist/SC-LeGO-LOAM)

 ### Purpose
 - Full-python LiDAR SLAM
     - Easy to exchange or connect with any Python-based components (e.g., DL front-ends such as [Deep Odometry](https://www.youtube.com/watch?v=Y2s08dv-Mq0))